Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ## Check Your Font Licenses

 At this time, homebrew-fonts is only accepting Casks for fonts which are freely redistributable.
 Just because a font is freely downloadable does not mean it is licensed for distribution, so please check that a license is available.

 ## URL Notes

 ### Upstream Links Are Preferred

 We prefer to have the Casks point to font download links as high up the distribution chain as possible.
-This generally means linking directly to the download from the font's author when possible rather than from a site that aggregates fonts.
+This generally means linking directly to the download from the font’s author when possible rather than from a site that aggregates fonts.

 ### Google Web Font Directory

 This repository was seeded with fonts from Google Web Font Directory.
 If you wish to rewrite a Google Web Font Cask with a `url` pointing to the upstream type foundry, please do: we consider that an upgrade.

 For some fonts, Google Web Font Directory is the only current source.
 Writing the `url` stanza for those cases may require using some unusual features of the Cask language.
 See example [font-lekton.rb](https://github.com/caskroom/homebrew-fonts/blob/68bd19db46cc1b386eda3bcf72fbb70fcbf7a73b/Casks/font-lekton.rb), consult [cask_language_reference](https://github.com/caskroom/homebrew-cask/tree/master/doc/cask_language_reference), or contact the maintainers.

 **<3 THANK YOU TO ALL CONTRIBUTORS! <3**